Search Railroad Sites For: Google Custom Search

 More storage space above the steam tables.

 One table is set up for a wheelchair.
-The train made great time and arrived into Washington Union station over an hour early.
-I went inside to visit Club Acela for a phone call and a check of E-mail before I returned to the train.
+The train made great time and arrived in Washington Union Station over an hour early.
+I went inside to visit Club Acela to make a telephone call and check my e-mail before returning to the train.

-Diesel Locomotive 185 replaced the electric engine 916 during our layover here.
-I put on the first CD of Rush "Live in Rio" before we departed Washington, DC on time and plunged into the Capitol Tunnel.
+Diesel locomotive 185 replaced electric engine 916 during our layover.
+I put on the first CD of Rush's "Live in Rio" before we departed on time, plunging into the Capitol Tunnel.

 The Washington Monument.